 A favorite in our household, Downtown Abbey returns tomorrow night.
-My darling wife and our very sweet daughter are counting hours until we open the gates to the Crawley estate and rejoin our favorite English family (or ‘British’ rather, since there’s at least one Irishman upstairs and quite a few Scots and Irishmen downstairs).
+My darling wife and our very sweet daughter are counting hours until we open the gates to the Crawley estate and rejoin our favorite English family.

 I’ve often wondered why a story about an aristocratic British family holds so much fascination for Americans, and I think I have the answer.
 It’s the way the Crawley family handles what life gives them.